edoparearyee/phone-picker/README.md

 # Phone Picker

-A simple phone picker app built using [React][react].
+A simple phone picker app built using [React][react] and [Redux][redux].
 This project was created using [create-react-app][create-react-app].

 ## Getting started

 To get started you can simply clone the repository and install the dependencies.
+To run or build the app you must have a recent version of [Node.js][node].

 ### Clone the repository